kantega/elevation-of-mlsec/game-risk-framework.md

 | Model risk      | 4.
 Learning algorithm*<br>5.
 Evaluation*<br> 6.
 Model <br> 8.
 Inference algorithm*       |
 | Output risk    | 8.
 Inference algorithm* <br>  9.
 Outputs  |

- \* Components marked with an asterisk (\*) may appear in several DIMO risk categories, as they in a sense form interfaces between two or more things.
+ \* Components marked with an asterisk (\*) may appear in several DIMO risk categories, because as a process, they in a sense form interfaces between two or more objects.

 As LLM risks are formed around the same risk framework (which is formulated based on a generic ML lifecycle), risks originating from the BIML-LLM-24 risk framework fit well into the same categories.